What to Wear in Edinburgh

 10. Cozy Charm for Tea Rooms

-What to Wear: A cardigan over a floral dress.
+What to Wear: A cardigan over your best floral dress.

-Edinburgh’s tea rooms are charming, so go for a look that complements their vintage vibes.
+Edinburgh’s tea rooms are delightful, so take a look to match their vintage vibes.

 11. Smart Layers for Dean Village

-What to Wear: A lightweight sweater, tailored coat, and slim trousers.
+What to Pack: A light sweater, fitted coat, and narrow slacks.

 Accessories: A scarf and leather gloves.